EU observers say Madagascar presidential vote anomalies are marginal

 He however noted that the lack of a cap on campaign spending by the candidates had put some at a disadvantage, without providing any names.

-In an irony in one of Africa’s poorest countries, the result of the first round of voting could hinge in part on which of the three front-runners — all wealthy men — spent the most money campaigning for the contest.
+The result of the first round of voting in one of the world’s poorest countries could hinge in part on which of the frontrunners, all wealthy men, spent the most money.

 “In 2013, the European Union recommended capping candidate expenses and in future reports, there will still be this recommendation,” Preda said.

-Voters are eager to get a winner who will tackle the impoverished Indian Ocean island’s many problems including unemployment and corruption.
+Voters are eager to elect a winner who will tackle the impoverished Indian Ocean island’s many problems including unemployment and corruption.
+The election commission is expected to announce a preliminary result by Nov.
+20, and the High Constitutional court would issue the final result by Nov.
+29.

+All candidates must restrain their supporters and respect the results, said Ramtane Lamamra, the head of the African Union’s observer mission.

+“Any dispute that may arise after the announcement of the results must obey the rules of law and be submitted to the competent jurisdictions,” he said, singling out the three leading candidates.
+“As former heads of state, they should not take actions that can cause unrest.”

-The poll pits Rajaonarimampianina against former president Andry Rajoelina, who has claimed victory already, and another former leader Marc Ravalomanana.
-The contest has drawn a total of 36 candidates.
+The poll pits Rajaonarimampianina against former presidents Andry Rajoelina and Marc Ravalomanana as the frontrunners in a field of 36 candidates.

-Because of the unusual high number of contestants, few expect an outright winner and the poll is widely expected to go into a second round.
-This would involve only the two top candidates and would be held on Dec.
+Because of the unusually high number of contestants, few expect an outright winner and the poll is widely expected to go to a second round between the top two candidates on Dec.
 19.

-Observers and Malagasy are hoping for the second peaceful election since the upheaval of 2009, when Ravalomanana was forced out of office by protests led by Rajoelina in what international organisations such as the African Union said was a coup.
+Residents are hoping for the second peaceful election since 2009, when Ravalomanana was forced out of office by protests led by Rajoelina in what international organisations such as the African Union said was a coup.